 Lynn Peterfreund has been working as a painter, printmaker and art educator since receiving her MFA in 1980 from Pratt Institute.
 Her work reflects her interests in both representational and abstract art.
-Her most recent bodies of work are monotypes and intaglio prints that employ a vocabulary of forms based on years of working from observation of nature, still life and the figure.
-The prints emphasize color, composition and personal interpretations of the sky and figures.
-Lynn has taught at a variety of institutions over the past forty years.
+Her most recent bodies of work, ranging from pure abstraction to representation, are monotypes, drypoints and collages that employ a vocabulary of forms based on years of working from observation of nature, still life and the figure.
+The prints emphasize color, composition and personal interpretations of landscape, flora, and fauna.
+Lynn has taught at a variety of institutions over the past fifty years.
 Her work is included in hundreds of public, private and corporate collections.
 Her mural work can be seen in hospitals, schools, bookstores, museums, and homes in western Massachusetts and beyond.
-Her monotype animations can be seen at her website. www.lynnpeterfreund.com
+Her monotype animations and daily drawings can be seen at her website. www.lynnpeterfreund.com

 Color, formal description, composition, and personal expression are the formal elements that I stress in all the classes I teach whether it is drawing, painting or printmaking.
 The greater depth in expression of ideas that students so often are looking to put forward in their work often requires their closer attention to art fundamentals: the basic relationships of line, value, color, shape or form, and texture.
 I’m helping students look closely about what is authentically important to them and what is accumulated convention or habit.
 This process can be filled with relief and refreshment or new ways of working.